brian-tex/AboutMe/pages/shell-scripts/reference/bash-script-example.md

 readtime: true
 ---
 The following bash script monitors storage capacity usage of a directory and send an email notification when it's over a predefined threshold.

+When this thoe of script is run by a cron job it can automate server metric monitoring.
 ```
 #!/bin/bash